JRdeLange/Games_Borrel/README.md

 You will have until 16:00 to push your code.
 At that point I will run `round1.ipynb` to obtain the first round of points.

+Next, you will have until 17:00 to push your code.
+At that point I will run `round2.ipynb` to obtain the third round of points.

 Next, you will have until 18:00 to push your code.
-At that point I will run `round2.ipynb` to obtain the second round of points, which counts double.
+At that point I will run `round3.ipynb` to obtain the third round of points, which counts double.

 You should implement the functions in `borrel/policies/name.py` (where `name` is your name) to be able to play the games.